andrewyewcy/andrewyewcy.github.io/_posts/2023-05-23-bixi-web-scraping.md

-## Downloading and converting data files from Bixi systematically using Python
+## Systematically Download and Consolidate Data Files from a Website with Python
 By: Andrew Yew

 **Motivation**

 Often times when collecting data for a project, we encounter consumer facing websites that do not have full Application Programming Interfaces (APIs) that allow for data to be accessed and downloaded in a programatic way.
-What this usually means is that we as data scientists have to manually click the download buttons on a website and provide a directory for the file to be saved on a local drive.
+What this usually means is that we, as data scientists, have to manually click the download buttons on a website and provide a directory for the file to be saved on a local drive.

 For one or two files this is maneagable but as companies continue to publish more open data annually, it is not unusual to find websites such as the one shown below belonging to [Bixi](https://bixi.com/en/open-data), a bike-share company in the city of Montreal, accessed 2023-May-17.